-A C7 spinal cord injury can result in loss of movement and sensation, which can affect other functions in the body.
+A C7 spinal cord injury results in loss of movement and sensation, which can affect other functions in the body.
 The more severe an injury, the higher the risk of developing complications such as pressure sores.

 Pressure sores typically develop in bony areas such as the elbows, sit bones, tailbone, hip bones, heels, ankles, and knees.
-Remaining in the same position for prolonged periods of time can cause excess pressure to build up.
-This can restrict blood flow and allow for skin to break down.
-If left untreated, this skin breakdown can penetrate into the bone.
+Remaining in the same position for prolonged periods of time can cause excess pressure to build up, especially at these bony areas.

 To prevent pressure sores from developing, be sure to change positions frequently, such as every two hours when in bed, and every 30 minutes when sitting up in your wheelchair.
 It’s also important to inspect your skin daily.
-In the hospital, your doctor can provide proper care tips to help avoid this complication.
+In the hospital, your doctor or therapist can provide proper care tips to help avoid this complication.

-For example, immobility can slow down blood circulation throughout the body, decrease heart rate, and even interfere with your metabolism.
+Additionally, immobility can slow down blood circulation throughout the body, decrease heart rate, and even interfere with your metabolism.
 This can cause blood to pool in the arms and legs, reducing blood supply returned to the heart.
 Insufficient blood supply can cause dysfunction in your major organs.
-To lower the risk of complications, it’s important to promote movement in the affected muscles.
+To lower the risk of complications, it’s important to promote frequent movement of the affected muscles.

-- Bladder and bowel movements: Loss of sensation can result in the inability to control bladder and bowel reflexes and muscle contractions, making you prone to accidents.
+- Bladder and bowel dysfunction: Loss of sensation and motor control can result in the inability to control bladder and bowel reflexes and muscle contractions, making you prone to accidents.
 To prevent this from happening, a catheter may be necessary to remove urine.
 Suppositories, medications, and/or other techniques may also help control bowel movements.
 It is important to establish a good bowel program with the help of your rehab team.

 - Reduced bone and muscle mass: Paralysis after a C7 spinal cord injury can make it difficult to move your limbs.
-Lack of mobility can cause you to use your muscles and bones less, which can result in muscle atrophy (shrinking of the muscles) and decreased bone density can occur.
+Because muscles and bones are being used less, muscle atrophy (shrinking of the muscles) and decreased bone density can occur.

 - Disrupted autonomic nervous system functions: The autonomic nervous system (ANS) is responsible for the regulation of involuntary body functions such as temperature, heart rate, blood pressure, and digestion.
 These functions can be affected by loss of movement and sensation after a C7 spinal cord injury, causing complications such as autonomic dysreflexia.

 Survivors may also experience pain and/or spasticity (involuntary muscle contractions) below the level of injury.
-Although these symptoms may be challenging to overcome, they are positive signs of recovery from spinal cord injury because it indicates that there may be connections between your brain, spinal cord, and muscles remaining.
+Although these symptoms may be challenging to overcome, they can sometimes be positive signs of recovery from spinal cord injury because this indicates that there may be connections between your brain, spinal cord, and muscles remaining.

 C7 Spinal Cord Injury Recovery Process

-To maximize your chances of recovering from a C7 spinal cord injury it’s important to promote movement and establish a proper rehabilitation regimen.
-Rehabilitation can include a combination of physical and occupational therapy exercises.
-Both types of therapies focus on improving mobility after a spinal cord injury.
+To maximize your chances of recovering from a C7 spinal cord injury it’s important to prioritize movement and establish a proper rehabilitation regimen.
+Rehabilitation can include a combination of physical and occupational therapy exercises that focus on improving mobility, strength, and function after a spinal cord injury.

-Consistent practice of therapeutic exercises help stimulate the nervous system and activate neuroplasticity, which is essential for a C7 spinal cord injury recovery.
+Consistent practice of therapeutic exercises helps stimulate the nervous system and activate neuroplasticity, which is essential for C7 spinal cord injury recovery.

 Understanding a C7 Spinal Cord Injury

-Although a C7 spinal cord injury can impair movement and sensation below the level of injury, upper body functions are usually unaffected.
+Although a C7 spinal cord injury can impair movement and sensation below the level of injury, upper body functions usually remain intact.
 The severity depends on whether the injury was complete or incomplete.
-The more neural pathways remaining after an injury, the higher the chances of stimulating neuroplasticity.
+The more neural pathways remaining after an injury, the higher the chances of stimulating neuroplasticity and regaining function.